What is ArcGIS Experience Builder?

 Will ArcGIS Experience Builder replace ArcGIS Web AppBuilder?

-No. Experience Builder will not replace Web AppBuilder nor make it obsolete.
+For the Online Edition, Experience Builder will not replace Web AppBuilder nor make it obsolete.
 Both builders will be running and maintained in parallel.
 Web AppBuilder will continue to be available.

 Will Experience Builder reach the functional parity of Web AppBuilder?